wp-plugins/auction-nudge/readme.txt

 9. The Within Your Theme settings page, allowing you to use the plugin from within your theme

 == Changelog ==

+= 3.1 =
+Fixed issue with older versions of PHP which do not suport anonymous functions.
+Thanks Jeff for pointing this out to me.

 = 3.0 =
 * Added <a href="http://www.auctionnudge.com/your-ebay-ads">Your eBay Ads</a> tool to plugin